 The Warrandyte Mechanics Institute Hall on the corner of Mitchell Avenue and Yarra Street turns 90 years old in 2018, althought the Institute goes back to 1881 or even 1878.
-It has had three separate venues and several stages of development in that time and now, in its 122nd year, it is a thriving organisation, proud of its venue and its role in the community.
+It has had three separate venues and several stages of development in that time and now, in year 137, it is a thriving organisation, proud of its venue and its role in the community.

 It began when the Andersons Creek Community School, no 12 (now called Warrandyte Primary School) moved to its new building in 1875, as a result of a petition to the Minister for Instruction, requesting the use of the old school building to enable local young people over 15 to continue their studies.
 After delays, trusteeship was given to three nominees to maintain the building as a Mechanics’ Institute.
 This may have been as early as 1878 for an Evelyn Observer advertisement in 1882 indicated that “The Warrandyte Mechanics Institute Free Library is open”.

 The building, in poor state of repair, soon became unsuitable for an institute, especially as Mechanics Institutes were starting to move their focus to providing venues for meetings and community entertainment as well.
 Consequently, a new hall was built on Crown Land on the North West corner of Yarra and Ebb Streets (where Spencer-Martin Real Estate office is now), with a successful opening in 1890 where locals provided music, recitations and a performance of the farce, “Spinks the Baker”.

 This old hall served the community for 35 years for regular dances, weddings, meetings and silent movies, but by 1925 it was becoming too small for the growing community an d fundraising began for a replacement.
 A splendid site, made available when the Warrandyte Hotel on the corner of Mitchell Avenue and Yarra Street was destroyed by fire in April 1925, was purchased and the new hall was opened in April 1928.